The 2026 Portfolio Paycheck

 Start simple.

-- Inquiries: Use a dedicated contact form on your portfolio that asks specific questions (budget, timeline, project scope) to filter serious leads.
+- Inquiries: Use a dedicated contact form that asks specific questions to filter serious leads.

-- Payments: For services, use professional invoicing tools like Stripe Invoice or PayPal.
-For digital products, use a platform like Gumroad that handles payment processing, VAT, and delivery automatically.
-Keep records for tax purposes.
+- Payments: For services, use Stripe Invoice.
+For digital products, use Gumroad to handle processing and delivery automatically.
+Keep records for taxes.

 6. Can I use my LinkedIn profile instead of a dedicated portfolio site?

-While LinkedIn is a crucial amplification tool, it is not a replacement for your owned hub.
-LinkedIn is a crowded network you don't control, with limited design and conversion capabilities.
-Your portfolio site is your owned digital real estate.
-You control the narrative, the design, the user journey, and the data.
-Use LinkedIn to drive traffic to your portfolio, where the conversion to a client or sale can happen on your terms.
-For a deeper comparison, explore our guide on portfolio builder alternatives.
+LinkedIn is a crucial tool, but not a replacement.
+According to Sprout Social's insights on social media portfolios, a dedicated site is your owned digital real estate.
+You control the narrative and user journey.
+Use LinkedIn to drive traffic to your portfolio, where conversion happens on your terms.
+For a deeper comparison, see our guide on portfolio builder alternatives.

 Written by